radicle-dev/heartwood/README.md

 *Systemd* unit files are provided for the node and HTTP daemon under the `/systemd` folder.
 They can be used as a starting point for further customization.

-Additionally, a `Dockerfile` is included under both crates.

 For running in debug mode, see [HACKING.md](HACKING.md).